yaapu/FrskyTelemetryScript/README.md

 ## Installation

 Copy the contents of the SD folder to your radio SD Card.
-Make sure to have the SOUNDS/yaapu0 and MODELS/yaapu folders.
+On Taranis Make sure to have the SOUNDS/yaapu0 and MODELS/yaapu folders.
+On Horus make sure you have the SOUNDS/yaapu0, SCRIPTS/YAAPU/CFG and SCRIPTS/YAAPU/IMAGES folders.

+For the X10/X12 use the yaapux.lua script.
 For the X9D/X9D+ and X9E use the yaapu9.lua script.
 For the QX7 radio use the yaapu7.lua script.

 The script is quite big and compilation on your radio may fail.
-The safest way is to compile it on Companion and then copy the .luac compiled version to the SD card in the /SCRIPTS/TELEMETRY folder.
+The safest way is to compile it on Companion and then copy the .luac compiled version to the SD card in the /SCRIPTS/TELEMETRY folder on Taranis or to the /SCRIPTS/YAAPU folder on the Horus.

-I do provide already compiled versions for both X9D and QX7.
+I do provide already compiled versions for X10/X12,X9D and QX7.

-**Note: On radios without the luac option enabled it is necessary to rename the script from yaapu9.luac to yaapu9.lua and from yaapu7.luac to yaapu7.lua**
+**Note: On radios without the luac option enabled it is necessary to rename the script from .luac to .lua**

-To enable sound files playback copy them to /SOUNDS/yaapu0/en and /SOUNDS/yaapu0/it folders.
+To enable sound files playback copy them to /SOUNDS/yaapu0/en, /SOUNDS/yaapu0/it and SOUNDS/yaapu0/fr folders.

 ## Sound files customization